 - a.
 The extent to which the proposed project will positively affect the target population and the extent to which the project may be replicable in other regions with similar needs. - b.
-The extent to which the applicant describes the potential impacts on the viability of the obstetrics health system and workforce recruitment and retention. - c.
+The extent to which the applicant describes the potential impacts on the viability of the obstetrics health system and workforce recruitment and retention including enhanced availability of obstetric services in at least one of the participating rural hospitals or Critical Access Hospitals. - c.
 The feasibility and effectiveness of the proposed approach for widely disseminating information regarding results of the project.